 Divinity School.
 In addition to being a Licensed Clinical Mental Health Counselor, I am also an

-ordained Deacon in the Episcopal Diocese of North Carolina.
+ordained priest in the Episcopal Diocese of North Carolina.

 I have completed Level 1 Training in Gottman Method Couples Therapy and I employ Gottman Methods

 Couples Therapy in my work.
 I have also completed training in Eye Movement Desensitization

 Reprocessing (EMDR).
 This method works well for trauma recovery, as well as many other issues clients

 may be experiencing.
 When appropriate, I like to include Sand Therapy as a tool to assist client's in

 working towards their goals.
 To learn more about my experience, you may review my CV here.